asheredia/deep-amc-radioml/README.md

 Across all models and SNR levels:

-- **AM-DSB-WC ↔ AM-DSB-SC** — the hardest pair; time-domain similarity makes them nearly indistinguishable under noise
+- **AM-DSB-WC ↔ AM-DSB-SC** — the hardest pair (as well as the SSB versions); time-domain similarity makes them nearly indistinguishable under noise
 - **High-order QAM (128–256QAM)** — constellation density causes overlap at moderate SNR
 - **8PSK ↔ 16PSK / 32PSK** — phase boundary ambiguity, more pronounced in the Transformer due to patch-based tokenization